1. General – What You Need to Know

-If you are seeking photojournalism, make sure you read our section titled “What are Wedding Photojournalists” in order to ensure you are actually getting a photographer that specializes in this area.
+If you are seeking photojournalism, make sure you read our section titled “What are Wedding Photojournalists” to ensure you are actually getting a photographer that specializes in this area.

 3. How many weddings have you shot, and have you shot ones similar to mine?

 This is a great question to get an idea of how much experience your photographer has in general.
-Years are generally not a good gauge of experience since some wedding photographers may work part time, and only shoot 5 weddings a year on weekends.
-Thus, maybe they have 5 years of experience, but they have only shot 25 weddings.
+Years are not a good gauge of experience since some wedding photographers may work part time, and only shoot five weddings a year on weekends.
+Thus, maybe they have five years of experience, but they have only shot 25 weddings.
 Again, look at our experience gauge in the “How Do I Choose a Wedding Photographer.” section for a gauge on what we consider experienced.

 4. How many times have you worked specifically as a wedding photographer?

-This question is designed to find out if your photographers are specifically wedding photographers, or if they are “one-stop-shop-photographers.”
-More specifically, you would be better off looking for a photographer that specializes, not only in wedding photography, but in the style of wedding photography that you are looking for.
+This question is designed to find out if the photographers are specialized in wedding photography or they are “one-stop-shop-photographers.”
+More specifically, you would be better off looking for a photographer that specializes, not only in wedding photography but the style of wedding photography.

 5. How many other events will you photograph that weekend?

 Larger studios with multiple master photographers (such as Lin and Jirsa Wedding Photography) will often double and even triple book dates since we have the resources.
 However, smaller studios may plan multiple weddings on a weekend without having the resources.
-Imagine a studio with a single wedding photographer shooting 2-3 weddings on a weekend.
-The attention to detail and to client service could suffer in these circumstances.
+Imagine a studio with a single wedding photographer shooting 2-3 weddings on a weekend, the attention to the detail, and to the client, the service could suffer in these circumstances.

-6. Will there be a contract of the services to be provided.
+6. Will a contract of the services be provided?
 If so, can I get a copy?